rjuju/rjuju.github.io/_posts/blog/2018-07-17-pg_stat_kcache-2-1-is-out.markdown

 (1 row)
 {% endhighlight %}

-As expected, having 80 concurrent connections on a 4 cores laptop is not the most efficient way to process 8000 transactions.
+As expected, having 80 concurrent connections on a 4-core laptop is not the most efficient way to process 8000 transactions.
 The transactions latency is **44 times** slower with 80 connections than with 2 connections.
 At the O/S level, we can see that with only 2 concurrent connections, we had only **8